Enter Madame (1935 film)

-Enter Madame is an American romantic comedy film directed by Elliott Nugent, starring Elissa Landi and Cary Grant, and released by Paramount Pictures.
+Enter Madame is a 1935 American romantic comedy film directed by Elliott Nugent, starring Elissa Landi and Cary Grant, and released by Paramount Pictures.

-The film is based on a three-act play of the same name that ran from August 16, 1920 to April 1922 at the Garrick Theatre in New York City for a total of 350 performances.
+The film is based on a three-act play of the same name that ran from August 16, 1920, to April 1922 at the Garrick Theatre in New York City for a total of 350 performances.
 The stage version was directed by Brock Pemberton.
 The 1935 movie was a remake of a 1922 silent film starring Clara Kimball Young and Louise Dresser.